hms-dbmi/UpSetR/README.md

 ## Examples

+In addition to the examples shown here, we have included a range of UpSetR plots in the [paper about the R package](#citation), which can be found in a [separate GitHub repository](https://github.com/hms-dbmi/UpSetR-paper).

 ### Vignettes

 There are currently four vignettes that explain how to use the features included in the UpSetR package: